-We hope to communicate our strong commitment to ensure every child who steps foot through our gates is supported and known as person and learner.
-Together, with your commitment, we look forward to going on this journey with you as an Explore student.
+Together, with your commitment, we look forward to going on this journey with you.

-Wayne Haworth Kelly Krieg Principal Assistant Principal
+Principal

-Please complete the information below, outlining your commit to our college and our vision and values.
+Please complete the information belo ow, outlining your commit to our col lege and our vision and values.

-I commit to the college values and expectations outlined above.
-I promise to be my best every day and I will strive to reach my potential by making the most of what the college has to offer.
+I best every day and I will strive to rea ns outlined above.
+I promise to be my

-Name: Date:
+Name: · ·

-Student Mobile:

 Student personal email:

-Student signature: